Auckland, New Zealand (Zealandia)

 New York, NY, USA (North America)

-After Amsterdam, we will fly to the United States where we will take part in The Icebreaker International Marathon & Half-Marathon.
+After Amsterdam, we will fly to the United States where we will take part in The 4th Annual Icebreaker International Marathon & Half-Marathon held at Eisenhower Park in Garden City, New York.
+The race is hosted by The Greater Long Island Running Club.
 Runners will have a 7 hour time limit.

 Punta Arenas, Chile (South America)

 Our penultimate race will be held on the southern tip of Chile in the coastal town of Punta Arenas (commonly known as the gateway to Antarctica) in Patagonia, Chile.
-There we will compete in the 3rd annual Southern Cross Marathon & Half-Marathon which will take place on a course that runs along the Southern Ocean.
+There we will compete in the 4th annual Southern Cross Marathon & Half-Marathon which will take place on a course that runs along the Straits of Magellan.
 The temperature varies in Punta Arenas; anywhere from 20°c to 0°c.
 But one thing is certain; it will be windy!
 Runners will have an 8 hour time limit.

 King George Island, Antarctica (Antarctica)